terryaney/KatApp.Provider/katapp documentation.md

 ## KatApp Methods

-Once you have a reference to a KatApp Object, the following methods are available.
+Once you have a reference to a KatApp Object, there are many methods that can be called to read data, control lifecycle of KatApp, or perform debugging actions.

+### KatApp Lifecycle Methods

+The following methods control the lifecycle (create/destroy) and options of KatApps.

+**`.KatApp( options?: KatAppOptions )`**

+Creates the KatApp.
+See [Initializing and Configuring a KatApp](#Initializing-and-Configuring-a-KatApp) for more examples.

 **`.destroy()`**